tchesa/trello-clone/README.md

 # trello-clone
-A trello-like card management web app using pure javascript
+A trello-like roadmap web app using pure javascript